 Let’s make these cookies!

 You will start by mixing theBetty Crocker® cookie mix as per the package instructions.
-Once you have the cookie dough mixed, take 1 tablespoon (I use my small cookie scoop) and roll the dough into balls and place each ball into cup of mini tart tin.
+Once you have the cookie dough mixed, take 1 tablespoon (I use my small cookie scoop) and roll the dough into balls and place each ball into the cup of mini muffin pan.

 Shape the tarts.